A No-Drama Guide to Hand Building With Clay

 What you'll need:

-A small airtight container (a jam or mustard, plastic lunch container, or anything similar)
+A small airtight container (a jam or mustard jar, a plastic lunch box, or anything similar)

 Some water